tapaswenipathak/Internship/README.md

 request, feel free creating a ticket on GitHub or tweeting at me if you have any questions.*

 If I miss any of the PRs please ping @tapaswenipathak.

+## GitHub communication

+Please keep the communication on GitHub focused on the tickets/work.

 ## Scheduling calls